gigaryte/pickle-chip-review/index.md

 russet potatoes "harvested on their supplier's 4th generation potato farm".
-While it's likely that this is just marketing-speak for "some guy whose family was forced off their land by a faceless, soulless, multinational agribusiness conglomerate growing genetically-enhanced super-potatoes now works for the company", tasting these chips almost makes you believe the story.
+While it's likely that this is just marketing-speak for "some guy whose family was forced off their land by a faceless, soulless, multinational agribusiness conglomerate growing genetically-enhanced &uuml;ber-potatoes now works for the company", tasting these chips almost makes you believe the story.
 A weathered, overall-bedecked farmer stands on the porch of his two-story farmhouse, squinted eyes scanning the horizon for any sign of rain.
 Crumbling fertile soil between